Krabi – Documentation

 Zip Theme Files

-You can compress it as a standard folder just like you do with any other folder on your computer.
+You can compress it as a standard folder like any other folder on your computer.
 If you are on Mac, right-click on the theme folder to view the context menu.
 Then, click the Compress option.